 The most obvious similarity comes once you turn both mice onto its back, their resemblance is uncanny here, starting from the Telfon gliding areas, sensors, and switches.
 MX Master 3 once again beside the ability to connect over Logitech Unify receiver, has a very useful feature of an added Bluetooth connection, so you can connect up to three devices onto them, and switch seamlessly between each device using this dedicated switch.

 Since the overall shape is more or less the same, ergonomics which the new Logitech MX Master 3 offers is very similar compared to its predecessor. it’s just a bit narrower when you put it next to MX Master 2S, so the palm resting area is a bit smaller, but that didn’t have any effect on the way I grip onto it or its comfort.
 It’s definitely more suited for palm grip style users, and for my average, to large-sized hand, it still fits me perfectly, zero complaints.
-Although It’s not a light mouse by any means, comapred to a gaming mouse like the Corsair Nightsword RGB, with its just above 140 grams of weight, it does move around nicely and without any hesitation.
-But, if these two are still too big for your hands, or you prefer a different grip style, you can always go for their smaller MX Anywhere 2S model, which basically has all the major features of its bigger brother, but it’s packed in a smaller package.
+Although It’s not a light mouse by any means, compared to a gaming mouse like the Corsair Nightsword RGB, with its just above 140 grams of weight, it does move around nicely and without any hesitation.
+Of course, you’re not going to pair it something like a Logitech G915 keyboard, but you could definitely play a game or two with it.
+If these two are still too big for your hands, or you prefer a different grip style, you can always go for their smaller MX Anywhere 2S model, which basically has all the major features of its bigger brother, but it’s packed in a smaller package.
 It’s also possible that we’ll soon see a new model for this series since it and MX Master 2S came out at the around same time.

 In terms of its performance, since it still uses Logitech Darkfield 4000 DPI laser sensor, the user experience that it offers in this field is on par with its predecessor.
 When it comes to your everyday productivity use, needs and tasks, it’s more than what you will ever need precision wise, while you could use it for some light, non-FPS gaming, but other than that, I wouldn’t make it a gaming mouse workhorse.
 The left and right switch are direct and tactile, as well as the bottom thumb switch, while the forward and back ones feel a bit on the soft side.
 The horizontal scroll wheel is very smooth and precise, while the middle scroll wheel has a distinct feel of its steps, so it can also be precise when needed, while it’s easy to activate its hyper scrolling function.